 As we entered Kerala through NH 212, I was impressed with the quality of roads.
 Well marked roads, with appropriate road signs, indicating all the tourist attractions on both sides of the road.
 We reached Calicut via Sultan Bathery (Name derived from Tipu Sultan’s Barracks that existed there at some point in time) and Kalpatta.

-As we reached IIM campus in Calicut, one of the alumni from the campus kept showing us the nooks and corners of the campus.
+As we reached the IIM campus in Calicut, one of the alumni from the campus kept showing us the nooks and corners of the campus.
 But we were too sleepy to listen to him attentively.
 But in that deep slumber also we could see the uniqueness and beauty of the campus built on a hill, or rather two hills converted into a campus.
 One hill housed the campus and the other hostels and guesthouses.
 When we got up in the morning and went to the campus, you could have seen the astonishment in my eyes.
 To see the beauty around, wondering how lucky are the people studying here to spend two years of their lives here in this natural splendor.
 On a hill with a valley filled with trees, absolute green.
-And on the other side sea, where you can see the sun setting down every day.
+And on the other side the sea, where you can see the sun setting down every day.

 In the evening after finishing our day, we tried to rush to Kappad beach, where Vasco Da Gama had landed in 1498, to catch the sunset.
-But we were late by half an hour or so.
+But we were late for half an hour or so.
 The beach still looked beautiful.
 We tried to click some pics of the beach but could not because of very low light.
 We climbed on a rock by the seashore, and just sat there for about an hour or so.
-The sea was on high tide and very violent.
+The sea was at high tide and very violent.
 We could hear the roaring sound of the waves hitting the rock below us.
 Three of us sitting on the rock had our own interpretations of the sound of waves hitting the rocks.
-To me it was a form of music, a little violent, but still music.
+To me, it was a form of music, a little violent, but still music.
 And there was a pattern or rhythm in the movement and music of waves.

 Vasco Da Gama